Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The golden ratio 1.618033988749894... is a simplified expression of this entire point space and the flower of life from zero dimension as a single number value that can be infinitely computed to higher accuracy.
+The golden ratio 1.618033988749894... is a simplified expression of this multidimensional point space and the flower of life from zero dimension as a single number value that can be infinitely computed to higher accuracy.

 <br /><br />